 - Protections in connection with the IPO and Underwritten Offering.
 Defendants have agreed that: (i) the IPO will be on the basis of a firm commitment underwriting; (ii) if, during the solicitation period, any of the three Public LLC’s percentage of total exchange value is lower than what is presented in the final Form S-4 by a factor of ten percent (10%) or more, such decrease will be promptly disclosed by Defendants to investors in any such Public LLC, who will have the option to change their vote; and (iii) unless total gross cash proceeds of six hundred million dollars ($600,000,000.00) is committed in the IPO, Defendants will not proceed with the IPO without first obtaining further approval from the Public LLCs.

-If you need additional information about the Litigation and/or Settlement, please contact Kimberly Donaldson Smith, Esquire by e-mail at email@example.com or at 610-642-8500.
+If you need additional information about the Litigation and/or Settlement, please contact Kimberly Donaldson Smith, Esquire by filling out the form below or at 610-642-8500.